 It’s just land, right?
 What could go wrong?
 Well, actually a lot of things can happen on land., Especially if you are not there to supervise it.
 A few of the high-risk activities include

 While all of these things are typically safe under the right circumstances, that does not make you free of trouble.
-Any one of these things could lead to a situation where a person on your land attempts a lawsuit against you in the wrong situation.
+Any one of these things could lead to a situation when you allow hunting on your land and your guest attempts a lawsuit against you in the wrong situation.
 Full blog on possible hunting accidents here.

 Also, remember that trespassers on your land can still file a lawsuit against you if they are injured on your land.
 Permission or not.
 Making an insurance policy that much more crucial.